 15) Birthplace of Speed Park

 This oceanfront park located at 12 Ocean Shore Blvd in Ormond Beach commemorates the first automobile race held on the adjacent beach in 1903.
-Amenities include a picnic area with outdoor grill, restrooms, dune walkover available and is a provides great photography opportunities.
+Amenities include a picnic area with outdoor grill and restrooms.
+Dune walkover is available, and this park provides great photography opportunities.